realAbitbol/twitch-notifier/README.md

 ## Running from Docker (recommended)

-Install docker using your favorite package manager on Linux or use Docker DESKTOP ON Windows
+Install docker using your favorite package manager on Linux or use Docker Desktop on Windows

 ### ⚙️ docker-compose.yml